WiC-TSV: An Evaluation Benchmark for Target Sense Verification of Words in Context: Experimental Results

-\paragraph{Domain-Specific Results.} Table \ref{tab:results_task_domain} presents the results split by domain.
-Interestingly, FastText faces a massive challenge in adapting domains and generalising from the general to the specific domains.
-However, BERT shows to be much more robust to domain changes.
-In fact, perhaps surprisingly, the results on the domain-specific domains do not drop substantially with respect to the WNT/WKT test set, even though the training and development instances came from the same source (i.e. WordNet and Wiktionary).
+Table \ref{tab:results_task_domain} presents the results split by domain.
+FastText faces a massive challenge in adapting to new domains and generalising from WNT/WKT to the other domains.
+However, BERT-based models show to be much more robust to domain changes.
+In fact, the results on the domain-specific instances are in the same ballpark as the {WNT/WKT} test set.
 This can be attributed to the fact that specific domains highly constrain the set of possible senses for a word, resulting in an easier WSD classification task \cite{magnini2002role}.
-On the other hand, WordNet is known to be quite fine-grained (e.g., the noun \textit{run} has 16 different senses in WordNet, plus many other senses including \textit{run} as a verb).
+On the other hand, WordNet is known to be quite fine-grained (e.g., the noun \textit{run} has 16 different senses in WordNet).

-In general, the BERT model can attain a very high recall in the domain-specific datasets, while the precision is still not too low.
-This model can be helpful in a retrieval setting where the recall may be relevant - for example, when the data is going to pass to a human than can filter.